Skip to main content

 Intermediate

 Moving beyond the foundational understanding that lifestyle matters, we now examine the precise biological mechanisms through which your choices translate into clinical outcomes.
 The conversation about fertility is a conversation about the endocrine system, specifically the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This elegant feedback loop is the central command and control for your entire reproductive system.
-Your are powerful inputs that can either stabilize or disrupt this axis, with direct consequences for the success of fertility treatments.
+Your lifestyle choices are powerful inputs that can either stabilize or disrupt this axis, with direct consequences for the success of fertility treatments.

 The Hypothalamic-Pituitary-Gonadal Axis a Deeper Look